OneSparse/OneSparse/docs/test_matrix_header.md

 set client_min_messages = 'WARNING';
 create extension if not exists onesparse;
 ```
-The 'matrix' data type wraps a SuiteSparse GrB_Matrix handle and
+The `matrix` data type wraps a SuiteSparse GrB_Matrix handle and
 delegates functions from SQL to the library through instances of
 this type.
 ``` postgres-console